 From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

-Sage Sankara’s Supreme Brahman (God) is impersonal, Nirguna (without Gunas or attributes), Nirakara (formless), Nirvisesha (without special characteristics), immutable, eternal, and Akarta (non-agent).
+Sage Sankara’s Supreme Brahman (God in truth) is impersonal, Nirguna (without Gunas or attributes), Nirakara (formless), Nirvisesha (without special characteristics), immutable, eternal, and Akarta (non-agent).
 It is above all needs and desires.
 It is always the Witnessing Subject.
 It can never become an object as it is beyond the reach of the senses.
 Brahman is non-dual, one without a second.
-It has no other beside it.
+It has no other besides it.
 It is destitute of difference, either external or internal.
 Brahman cannot be described because the description implies a distinction.
 Brahman cannot be distinguished from any other than It.
-In Brahman, there is not a distinction between substance and attribute.
-Sat-Chit-Ananda constitutes the very essence or Svarupa of Brahman, and not just Its attributes.
+In Brahman, there is no distinction between substance and attribute.
+Sat-Chit-Ananda constitutes the very essence or Svarupa of Brahman, and not just its attributes.
 The Nirguna Brahman of Sage Sankara is impersonal.

-The God you see and meet and in your vision is not God in truth but a hallucination.
+The God you see and meet and in your vision is not God in truth, but a hallucination.
 How can you see and meet God without knowing what God is in actuality?
-By praying and meditating on God without knowing what God really is, leads to hallucination.
+Praying and meditating on God without knowing what God really is leads to hallucination.
 The world in which you exist hides God.
 Thus, Self-realization is necessary to realize ‘what God is in actuality.

-The Brihadaranyaka Upanishad:~ "He who worships the deities as entities entirely separate from him does not know the truth.
+The Brihadaranyaka Upanishad:~ "He who worships the deities as entities entirely separate from the Self does not know the truth.
 For the Gods, he is like a pasu (beast)".
 (1. 4.
 10)

 That is why Sage Sankara:~ VC- v6~ Let erudite scholars quote all the scripture, let Gods be invoked through sacrifices, let elaborate rituals be performed, let personal Gods be propitiated---yet, without the realization of one‘s identity with the Self, there shall be no liberation for the individual, not even in the lifetimes of a hundred Brahmas put together

-Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
+Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God in truth) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
 (14.27).

 Bhagavad Gita: ~All those whose intelligence has been stolen by material desires, they worship many Gods.
 (7- Verse -20)